 When teaching the fundamentals of a groundstroke, coaches teach footwork first and the swing second.

-Footwork first
+Footwork First

 Your swing should not start with your arm.
 It begins with your feet.
 Many amateur pickleball players get this wrong.